Get Screened

 - Visit College of Physicians and Surgeons of Alberta

-Sexual contact includes any skin-to-skin contact in the genital area, including touching, oral sex or intercourse with a partner of any sex, or sex with sex toys.
+- Sexual contact includes any skin-to-skin contact in the genital area, including touching, oral sex or intercourse with a partner of any sex, or genital contact with shared sex toys.

 Some things to consider: